Jeremy Pena Player Props: Astros vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.7 K/9, which ranks 15th in the league.
+- The 8.7 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 14th in MLB.

-- The Dodgers' 4.51 team ERA ranks 23rd among all MLB pitching staffs.
+- The Dodgers' 4.54 team ERA ranks 24th among all league pitching staffs.

-- His last appearance came on Sunday against the San Francisco Giants, when the righty went 5 2/3 innings, surrendering seven earned runs while allowing seven hits.
+- In his most recent time out on Sunday, the righty tossed 5 2/3 innings against the San Francisco Giants, giving up seven earned runs while surrendering six hits.

-- The 24-year-old has a 2.83 ERA and 8.8 strikeouts per nine innings in five games this season, while allowing a batting average of .184 to opposing hitters.
+- The 29-year-old has an ERA of 2.92, with 7.4 strikeouts per nine innings, in 10 games this season.
+Opposing hitters have a .168 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.